jimken123/soda/versioned_docs/version-v0.18.0/examples/core.md

 ## Setup

-See the [quick start](../quick-start.md) for more info on how to download and set up Sequence.
+See the [quick start](../quick-start.md) for more info on how to download and set up Phoenix.

-## Generate Sequence Documentation
+## Generate Phoenix Documentation

-We use SCL to generate the [Sequence Steps](/steps/all) documentation.
+We use SCL to generate the [Phoenix Steps](/steps/all) documentation.
 Here's how it's done:

 ```scl